-The guideline is divided in two sections: Section 1: Operational Guideline Section 2: Technical Guideline This first section (operational guideline) focuses on objectives of facility based management of children with SAM and the required infrastructure, equipment, supplies, human resources and monitoring tools, where as second section (technical guideline) provides criteria for admission and discharge, emergency management and basic treatment protocols when dealing with a child with severe acute malnutrition.
+The guideline is divided in two sections:-

+Section 1: Operational Guideline Section 2: Technical Guideline

+This first section (operational guideline) focuses on objectives of facility based management of children with SAM and the required infrastructure, equipment, supplies, human resources and monitoring tools, where as second section (technical guideline) provides criteria for admission and discharge, emergency management and basic treatment protocols when dealing with a child with severe acute malnutrition.

-These operational guideline are meant for:
+These operational guideline are meant for

-- State officials responsible for management of child health programs (State RCH officers, State Child Health Consultants, Nodal Officer Nutrition, State Child Health Officers, State Program Managers. - District RCH officers, District Nodal Officer for Nutrition, District Program Manager, District Child Survival Coordinator. - Hospital administrators such as Medical Superintendents, Principal Medical Officers, in-Charge Pediatricians at District and Sub-District hospitals. - Health personnel like Medical Officers, Nurses, and nutrition counsellor posted at NRCs or in pediatric wards. - Other administrators and personnel involved directly or indirectly in monitoring or implementing the nutrition programme.
+- District RCH officers, District Nodal Officer for Nutrition, District Program Coordinators, Program Associates - Hospital administrators such as Medical Superintendents, principal medical officers, in-Charge Pediatricians at district and sub-district hospitals - Health Personnel like Medical Officers, Nurses, and Nutritionists posted at NRCs or in pediatric wards. - Other administrators and personnel involved directly or indirectly in monitoring or implementing the nutrition programme

-3 NRC refers to a unit for 'inpatient, centre based' care of children with severe malnutrition.
+5 NRC refers to a unit for 'inpatient, centre based' care of children with severe malnutrition.
 Many states use different terminologies for this unit; these guidelines are valid for all such facilities.